verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     **Intermediate or Primitive:**

-    :opt_param num_pb: The number of instances of this pb_type at the current heirarchy level.
+    :opt_param num_pb: The number of instances of this pb_type at the current hierarchy level.

         **Default:** ``1``